knownasilya/ember-query-params/README.md

 Function signature `paramsRelay.autoSubscribe(this)`.
 Where `this` is the controller that has a `queryParams` array.
+All default query param values from the controller are set on the `paramsRelay` service.
 All query params must have a unique name, since setting a 'theme' in one controller will set the same QP in another.